 The Advanced Certificate program for EMT II Paramedic is awarded to the student that successfully completes the Paramedic Core Curriculum.
 Courses run for three consecutive semesters starting each fall.
 Applications are accepted the previous spring.
 Successful completion of the core curriculum provides eligibility to take the licensing examination offered by the Illinois Department of Public Health or the National Registry of EMTs.

-- Ambulance experience as an EMT-B (approximately 500 hours) by start of program is strongly recommended.
+- Have ambulance experience as an EMT-B (approximately 500 hours is strongly recommended) by start of program

 - Achieve acceptable scores on admissions examination

 - Submit, by the deadline, all application paperwork, with transcripts, to the Paramedic Program Director at Malcolm X College

 The Paramedic Program is a selective enrollment program; selections are made by interview process.
 Interviews with Chicago EMS Region XI Admissions Committee will be offered to those applicants who have met or exceeded the Malcolm X College Paramedic Program admission requirements and completed all required admission paperwork.
 Admission paperwork must be submitted no later than the posted due date.

 Selection of candidates for this program is highly competitive.
 Selection will be based on: Completion of all application paperwork; Interview results; Academic history/GPA; Admission testing results; EMS work experience; References; and Communication skills.